In the game of crypto, how do you become a winner?

 Did you know that Vitalik Buterin founded Ethereum shortly after "Blizzard removed the damage component from the Warlock's 'Life Drain' spell"?

-"I cried myself to sleep that day, realizing how terrifying centralized services could be.
+"I cried myself to sleep that day when I realized how terrifying centralized services could be.
 I quickly decided to quit." ------ Vitalik Buterin

-Vitalik decided to quit World of Warcraft because he felt he could not influence the game rules.
+Vitalik decided to quit World of Warcraft because he felt he couldn't influence the game rules.

-The wonder of cryptocurrency is that each of us can play a role and influence the game rules.
+The wonderful thing about cryptocurrency is that each of us can play a role and influence the game rules.

 Like blockchain, crypto games are also decentralized.
 Venture capitalists, retail investors, builders, KOLs: we all have our roles, with some being more influential than others.